Ruth Reichl: Career

 Reichl and Hollis moved to Berkeley, California, where her interest in food led to her joining the collectively owned Swallow Restaurant as a chef and co-owner from 1973 to 1977.
 Reichl began her food-writing career with Mmmmm: A Feastiary, a cookbook, in 1972.
 She moved on to become food writer and editor of New West magazine in 1978, then to the Los Angeles Times as its restaurant editor from 1984 to 1993 and food editor and critic from 1990 to 1993.
 She returned to her native New York City in 1993 to become the restaurant critic for The New York Times.
-In 1999 she left the Times to assume the editorship of Gourmet, which she managed until it closed in 2009.
-During her tenure, the magazine sold 988,000 copies per month (as of March 2007) and commissioned works like David Foster Wallace's “Consider the Lobster”.

-She was known for her ability to "make or break" a restaurant with her attention to detail.
-For Reichl, her mission was to "demystify the world of fine cuisine" (CBS News Online).

-Despite her success and tales of how she used to disguise herself to mask her identity while reviewing, she was quite open about why she stopped: "I really wanted to go home and cook for my family.
+As a critic, she was known for her ability to "make or break" a restaurant with her attention to detail.
+For Reichl, her mission was to "demystify the world of fine cuisine".
+Despite her success and tales of how she used to disguise herself to mask her identity while reviewing, eventually she said: "I really wanted to go home and cook for my family.
 I don't think there's one thing more important you can do for your kids than have family dinner."

-She was the recipient of six James Beard Awards.
+In 1999, Reichl left the Times to assume the editorship of Gourmet, which she managed until it closed in 2009.
+During her tenure, the magazine sold 988,000 copies per month (as of March 2007) and commissioned works like David Foster Wallace's "Consider the Lobster".

+Reichl's memoirs are Tender at the Bone: Growing Up at the Table (1998), Comfort Me with Apples: More Adventures at the Table (2001), Garlic and Sapphires: The Secret Life of a Critic in Disguise (2005), Not Becoming My Mother (2009), and Save Me the Plums: My Gourmet Memoir (2019).
+In 2009, she published Gourmet Today, a 1,008 page cookbook containing over 1,000 recipes.
+She published her first novel, Delicious! in 2014, and, in 2015, published My Kitchen Year: 136 Recipes That Saved My Life, a memoir of recipes prepared in the year following the shuttering of Gourmet.

 From 2011 to 2013, Reichl appeared as a judge on seasons 3, 4 and 5 of the Bravo reality television show Top Chef Masters.

 In 2021, Reichl joined Substack to begin publishing a newsletter about food writing.

+Honors

+Reichl has been the recipient of six James Beard Awards, and in 2024 the foundation gave her a Lifetime Achievement Award.